-The total population of the District is 176,8005 although the area also attracts local, national and international visitors throughout the year with over 13 million days visits made annually6.
-With 96% of visitors arriving into the New Forest in cars or coaches,
+The total population of the District is 176,800 although the area also attracts local, national and international visitors throughout the year with over 13 million days visits

-1 Public Health England.
+Public Health England.
 Air Quality: A Briefing for Directors of Public Health, 2017

-2 Defra.
+Defra.
 Air quality and social deprivation in the UK: an environmental inequalities analysis, 2006